| 1 min

 Making sure your employees can come to work as their true selves might begin with simply recognizing a person’s pronouns.
 You just need to take that first step.

-This is the second of a five-part series designed to provide ideas around having a diverse workforce.
+TriNet’s Diversity, Equity and Inclusion series is designed to provide ideas around having a diverse workforce.
 You will see avenues the characters can take in the conversation below.
 These are just a few potential paths we believe to be helpful and are not meant to be considered as the only possible outcomes.
-Feel free to navigate to a different path at the bottom of this page.
+Feel free to navigate to a different path at the bottom of the page.

 The main things you need to know are: